-- Communicating all regulations and other conditions of employment to subordinates. - Maintaining equity in the application of disciplinary policies and procedures. - Ensuring that grounds for disciplinary action are established prior to initiating investigations or inquiries. - Ensuring that investigations or inquiries have sufficiently verified the grounds for disciplinary action - Ensuring that disciplinary actions are taken in accordance with applicable federal law, state statute, Board policy, and Agreement provisions. - Guiding building or site level administrators and supervisors in the completion and interpretation of disciplinary rubrics to determine appropriate disciplinary actions. - Holding building or site level administrators and supervisors accountable for following progressive discipline guidelines when applicable. - Making final decisions in cases involving informal discipline for direct subordinates. - Making final decisions in cases involving Official Reprimand referred up the chain of command. - Referring recommendations for Suspension or Termination up the chain of command. - Participating in Grievance [TAWLS Article 3; OAPSE 279 Article 5] or appeal proceedings if required. - Maintaining and evaluating District-level disciplinary data.
+- Communicating all regulations and other conditions of employment to subordinates. - Maintaining equity in the application of disciplinary policies and procedures. - Ensuring that grounds for disciplinary action are established prior to initiating investigations or inquiries. - Ensuring that investigations or inquiries have sufficiently verified the grounds for disciplinary action. - Ensuring that disciplinary actions are taken in accordance with applicable federal law, state statute, Board policy, and Agreement provisions. - Guiding building or site level administrators and supervisors in the completion and interpretation of disciplinary rubrics to determine appropriate disciplinary actions. - Holding building or site level administrators and supervisors accountable for following progressive discipline guidelines when applicable. - Making final decisions in cases involving Informal Action for direct subordinates.